 Management experience.
 Many bakeries require at least a few employees.
 Experience in hiring, training, and managing staff can help an owner to navigate this process.

 Marketing skills.
-The more marketing that a business owner can do on their own, the more they can save over hiring a professional marketer, which can be important in the early stages of the business.
-In particular, some basic photography skills and knowledge of social media marketing techniques can help to get a business off the ground.
+The more marketing that a business owner can do on their own, the more they can save over hiring a professional marketer, which can be important in the business’s early stages.
+In particular, some basic photography skills and knowledge of social media marketing techniques can help get a business off the ground.

 Costs to Start a Bakery

 Starting a bakery can require a significant financial investment, but there are also ways to start your business on a tighter budget.
-Beginning the bakery out of your home kitchen can help you to save on expenses, and you can start a home-based bakery for about $5,000.
-Expect to spend closer to $40,000 or $50,000 to start a larger-scale bakery with storefront space.
+Beginning the bakery out of your home kitchen can help you save on expenses, and you can start a home-based bakery for about $5,000.
+Expect to spend closer to a minimum of $40,000 – $50,000 to start a larger-scale bakery with storefront space.

 Common startup costs include: